Franschhoek, South Africa

 For winter holidays in Franschhoek, short sleeves may still be worn, but generally we recommend a sweater, cardigan or jacket for day wear and something a little warmer for the cooler evenings.
 Suitable footwear and light raincoats are desirable for wetter days and more substantial outdoor clothing is needed if activities such as hiking or cycling form part of your itinerary.

-Please note that La Residence and the Villas in the Vineyard have no dress code: you are free to wear whatever you prefer.
+Please note that La Residence and the Vineyard Suites have no dress code: you are free to wear whatever you prefer.